arrow back

 What the teams experience on a daily basis

-Before we talk about management or differentiation, let’s take a look at the reality on the ground.
+Before we talk about impact management or differentiation, let’s take a look at the reality on the ground.
 What CSR, Procurement, and Product teams experience on a daily basis often looks like this:

 • A process that is still largely manual, relying on Excel file exchanges and repetitive follow-ups with suppliers: a time-consuming, unrewarding process that ties up time in administrative tasks rather than decision-making.